 For combat sports, some kind of powder was also applied to allow better grabbing.

-Also you can see that often sportsmen training various disciplines are depicted together, maybe to enhance communication between different professionals?
-Like for these guys depicted during a chitchat between trainings.
+Also, you can see that often sportsmen training various disciplines are depicted together, maybe to enhance communication between different professionals – like for these athletes shown during a chitchat between trainings.